microchip-pic-avr-examples/avr16eb32-bldc-pmsm-motor-control-demo/README.md

 1. Plug in the AVR16EB32 CNANO board in the connector present on the MPPB Adaptor board.
 2. Plug in the MPPB Adaptor board to the MPPB board.
 3. Connect the Voltage power supply wires to the V_SUPPLY conector from the MPPB.
-4. Connect motor phase wires to the PHASE connector from MPPB in this order:
+4. Connect motor phase wires to the PHASE connector from MPPB in any order.
+The connection will establish the motor spinning direction.
+The application might report a reverted direction (clockwise or conterclockwise) compared to the real one.
-    - Motor PHASE A -> MPPB PHASE A
-    - Motor PHASE B -> MPPB PHASE B
-    - Motor PHASE C -> MPPB PHASE C
-5. If Sensored control is preferred, connect motor Hall wires to the HALL SENSOR connector from the MPPB in this order:
+5. If sensored control is preferred, connect motor Hall sensor wires to the HALL SENSOR connector from the MPPB in any order.
+It doesn't matter how the wires are connected, the algorithm will auto detect the right succession of hall sensors.
-    - Motor HALL A -> MPPB HALL A
-    - Motor HALL B -> MPPB HALL B
-    - Motor HALL C -> MPPB HALL C.

 <br><img src="images/full_setup_eb.png">

+The A, B, C wire connection succession is not mandatory for both phases and Hall sensors.<br>
 If the MPPB and the Adaptor boards are not used, the user can integrate the AVR EB into another hardware setup by using the following pinout:

 <h4> AVR16EB32 CNANO Board Motor Control Pinout </h4>